grossi13/grossi13/README.md

 Hi ! i am Vinicius Grossi !

-- 🔭 I’m currently working on Front-end and Back-end
+- 🔭 I’m currently looking for a work with Front-end and Back-end
 - 🌱 I’m currently learning more about React.js and Node.js
 - 👯 I’m looking to collaborate on any work HTML, CSS and JavaScript